Risks and threats

 Our certificate pinning and communication hardening makes it much harder for hackers to carry out man-in-the-middle attacks.
 Some of our clients also make use of certificate transparency to eliminate structural flaws in the SSL certificate system.

 Our self-defending products also make your apps harder to read and harder to attack.
 They prevent tampering and protect your code and content.
 And they use sensitive crypto functions to safely store your most valuable logic and data.
 We also carry out integrity checks and environment checks to make sure nothing has been altered in your apps.
-This helps to protect your apps from reverse engineering attempts.
+This helps to protect them from reverse engineering attempts.

 Tampering takes many forms.
 One of the most common is for a trojan app or a malicious app to impersonate your legitimate one.
-With a trojan app, this happens when an attacker manages to obtain the install packages for your legitimate app.
-Once they have them, they can decompile your app, introduce the trojan, and then generate a new install package.
+With a trojan app, an attacker manages to obtain the install packages for your legitimate app.
+And once they have them, they can decompile your app, introduce the trojan, and then generate a new install package.
 To the unsuspecting user, the new app will look exactly like yours.
 It’s a similar situation with a malicious app impersonating yours.
 But this time a bad actor would reverse engineer your app and then create a fake version that looks exactly the same.
 The hacker’s hope in both of these scenarios is that your customer or employee would download their version instead of the real one.
 Then they would try to trick that person into sharing their personal credentials.

 How we help